coderhackx/Kuka_Website/README.md

 # Overview

-The system is designed to enhance imaging accuracy by uniting robotic precision with motion awareness.
-The KUKA iiwa 14 serves as the manipulator for holding and maneuvering the imaging probe, ensuring steady and repeatable positioning.
-At the same time, the OptiTrack motion capture system monitors subject movements, allowing the robot to automatically adjust and maintain optimal alignment during scanning.
+This is a static website showcasing a system that integrates the KUKA iiwa 14 robotic arm with an OptiTrack motion capture system for motion-aware imaging.
+The robot holds and maneuvers the imaging probe with precision, while OptiTrack tracks subject movement in real time.
+The website provides an overview of how the system works, its features, and its capabilities in improving imaging accuracy and repeatability—all presented in a lightweight, static format for easy access and fast loading.

 ## Table of Contents
 - [Project Overview](#project-overview)